emrecan-s/Similarweb-free-API/README.md

 **Is it ethical?** Why I don't pay for that?
 See, I provide a lot of browsing history when I'm using Similarweb addon.
 I want to give back something.

 # New feature to check the links in bulk
--Copy and paste the domain names without protocol and www and you will see the results on command line.
+-Copy and paste the domain names into links.txt file without protocol and www and you will see the results on command line.

 -If there is no data in the similar web database it will return 404 otherwise the json response.